turingschool/career-development-curriculum-site/module_three/week_3_coverletter.md

 * Reflect on what needs to be in a cover letter
 * Draft/write a cover letter for a job application

+ After you complete this lesson, you'll synthesize your learning with this [Exit Ticket](https://forms.gle/uaftT1VbePHcisGn8).

 ### Application Process